 I prefer to glaze the donuts when they are still warm, yet cool enough to handle.
-To making the glazing easier, I used a bowl that was bigger than needed just to make sure I could easily drop and remove the hot donuts.
+To make the glazing easier, I used a bowl that was bigger than needed just to make sure I could easily drop and remove the hot donuts.
 Then, when I was ready to glaze, I set my bowl right next to a pan with a cooling rack in it.
 Drop an entire donut into the glaze and then flip it over.
-Using a fork or the handle of a wooden spoon, life the donut out by the center hole and let the excess glaze drip off.
-Place the donut on the cooling rack and allow to harden.
+Using a fork or the handle of a wooden spoon, lift the donut out by the center hole and let the excess glaze drip off.
+Place the donut on the cooling rack and allow it to harden.

 Who doesn’t love a donut with double the glaze?
 But, as much as I love doing that, I don’t recommend it with a recipe this big.
 You will double your process time and will also need to double your glaze recipe.
 If you happen to cut this donut recipe in half, that would be a great time to try out double glazing!
 After the first coat of glaze has hardened for a bit, just re-dip the donut and then allow to set.